-Code.
-These amendments would enhance the FDIC's ability to recover funds from individuals who have defrauded federally insured financial institutions.
-These individuals often file personal bankruptcy to discharge judgments or debts based on fraudulent, wrongful or criminal conduct.
+Bankruptcy amendments.
+We strongly favor the amendments to the Federal Bankruptcy Code that would enhance the FDIC's ability to recover funds from individuals who have defrauded federally insured financial institutions.
+These individuals often file personal bankruptcy that results in the discharge of judgments or debts based on fraudulent, wrongful or criminal conduct.
 Although the FDIC has actively attempted to prevent such discharges, the Bankruptcy Code and case law interpreting it often make it difficult for the FDIC to prevent these individuals from avoiding these debts.
-Title IV would remedy this situation.
-The attachment contains a few recommended changes, however, that are needed to clarify that all of the enhancements would apply to the RTC, as well as the FDIC, and in their corporate, conservatorship and receivership capacities.